-Applications for LE Mauritius are now CLOSED!
+Applications for LE Mauritius open November 1, 2018!

 As the schools are relatively close to another, volunteers are often able to meet up in the afternoons if they wish to discuss teaching, see new places and meet each others' host families.

 - Open-minded: having a genuine desire to integrate into the culture and being ready to take on new adventures will make all the difference in a foreign country

 - Flexible and resourceful: being able to expect the unexpected and handle challenges with maturity is incredibly valuable in Mauritius, where you often will not know anything for certain until it occurs

 - Patient: teaching English to children with whom you may not share any common language besides body language will prove to be difficult, but persistence is key

 - Responsible: understanding that the program begins the moment you are accepted!

 All volunteers will stay with host families within their communities.
 Mauritians are known for their warmth and hospitality and are very excited to show volunteers their country and treat them as a part of their family.
 Mauritians are very family-orientated and volunteers will likely meet much of their extended family and attend various family events including weddings and birthdays.

 Staying with a host family is an extremely gratifying and meaningful experience.
 Volunteers are encouraged to spend as much time as possible with their families, as they will be excited to get to know you and share their culture with you.

 Most Mauritian households have plumbing, electricity and internet, not dissimilar to the average Western home.
 Amenities are basic, but modern.
 However, electricity is expensive in many areas of the country and extraneous electronics can cause an unnecessary burden on hosts; as such, volunteers are encouraged to bring as few electronics as possible.